Merchant Terms & Conditions

 5. Security and Audit

 5.1.
-Elavon shall implement and maintain appropriate technical and organisational security measures appropriate to the risks presented by the relevant Processing activity to protect the Customer Data against unauthorised or unlawful Processing and against accidental loss, destruction, damage or disclosure.
+Opayo shall implement and maintain appropriate technical and organisational security measures appropriate to the risks presented by the relevant Processing activity to protect the Customer Data against unauthorised or unlawful Processing and against accidental loss, destruction, damage or disclosure.
 Such measures include, without limitation, the security measures set out in clause 5.3.

 5.2.
 Subject to any existing obligations of confidentiality owed to other parties, we shall make available to you all information reasonably necessary to demonstrate compliance with the obligations set out in this Exhibit A, which may include a summary of any available third party security audit report, or shall, at your sole cost and expense (including, for the avoidance of doubt any expenses reasonably incurred by us), allow for and contribute to independent audits, including inspections, conducted by a suitably-qualified third party auditor mandated by you and approved by us.

 5.3.
-Elavon operates, maintain and enforce an information security management programme (“Security Program”) which is consistent with recognised industry best practice.
+Opayo operates, maintain and enforce an information security management programme (“Security Program”) which is consistent with recognised industry best practice.
 The Security Program contains appropriate administrative, physical, technical and organisational safeguards, policies and controls in the following areas:

 · Information security policies